daviddralle/agroserv_manage/jupyterlab_setup.md

 ```

 ## Getting setup at home
 1. make an `agroserve_project` folder somewhere on your computer.
-This will be the equivalent of the home directory on your virtual machine.
+This will be the equivalent of the home directory on virtual machine from the previous section.
-2. Open a terminal and `cd` into `agroserve_project`, then run `git clone https://github.com/daviddralle/agroserv`
+2. Open a terminal on your machine and `cd` into `agroserve_project`, then run `git clone https://github.com/daviddralle/agroserv`.
+This will make a copy of the agroserv project notebook collection.
 3. Make sure that you have [Docker](https://www.docker.com/get-docker) on your computer.
 4. Get the docker machine for the agroserv project by running this command: `docker pull gcr.io/agroserve-202921/agroserv`.
 This will take quite a while because the docker is 7GB!
 So make sure you have the space on your machine.
 5. For this step, make double triple sure you are in the `agroserve_project` folder!
 Do not run the below command in `agroserve_project/agroserv` folder.
 This is very important because the `agroserv` folder will be the git repository for all of our work.
 You do not want the Docker running in there, because we will endup saving sensitive account specific information for using Google Cloud API's that you probably don't want on GitHub.
 You can check that you're in the right folder with the command `echo $PWD`.
 Now, run: